Dates and fees

 I want to study English only.
 How do I apply?

-I am an international student and need to improve my English skills before starting my degree, diploma or foundation program.
+I am an international student and need to improve my English skills before starting my studies at the University.
 How can I apply for an English course?

-Your application will be assessed by Macquarie International Admissions and they can issue a ‘package offer’ if you require English study.
+Your application will be assessed by Admissions and they can issue a ‘package offer’ if you require English study.
 If you receive a package offer, you do not need to get a separate English offer.

 You will need to be 16 years old or above.
 If you are an international student aged 16 to 18, under Australian law, you must submit a special form to confirm your welfare and accommodation arrangements.
 Once the program commences, we will provide you with extra support.
 Learn more about studying under 18.

-If I don’t have a proficiency test score (IELTS, TOEFL, PTE) can I apply to study ELP?
+If I don’t have a proficiency test score (IELTS, TOEFL, PTE) can I apply to study at ELP?

 Yes.
-Submit your application and we will tell you what to do next.
+Submit your application, and we will tell you what to do next.

 What is a Package offer?

-A package offer is for an English language program plus your chosen Macquarie University degree, diploma or foundation program(s).
+A package offer is for an English language program plus your chosen Macquarie University degree, Diploma, Masters Qualifying Program, Intensive Program, or Standard Foundation.
 You will study English first and when you successfully complete the appropriate English course, you will progress to your next program of study.

 Which English course should I apply for?